 FAQ

-The next academic year starts on Monday 2 September 2024 and ends on 31 August the following year.
 The induction event will be in the first week of September.
 The closing event and graduation follows in October or November of your last year.
+The programme does not have an interim entry.

 The IMARC programme is a joint programme with a double degree.
 All students will take courses at least for one semester at one of the two universities and will be awarded with the degree of Erasmus University Rotterdam and Ghent university.